patriques82/alphavantage4j/README.md

 cd alphavantage4j
 ./gradlew publishToMavenLocal
 ```
-Now you have the artifact in your local maven repository and can be included in your build.gradle file
+Now you have the artifact in your local maven repository and can be included in your build file

 ### Including in Gradle project